 – 5.
 Once all the ingredients are well-mixed, spoon them into lip balm pots.

-- 6. Just before closing the lid, put one drop of oil on top of the balm.
+– 6.
+Just before closing the lid, put one drop of oil on top of the balm.
 This mixture makes about 20 small pots of lip balm, hence the 20 drops listed in the ingredients.
 This is the first scent that will be enjoyed when he post is opened again.
-Since we are heading into fall (believe it or not), I added Thieves to this batch of lip balms for its incredible scent and healing properties.
-(Just one of the many ways Thieves can be used is to cure cold sores.)
+Since we are heading into fall (believe it or not), I added Thieves to this batch of lip balms for its incredible scent and properties.
 If it were April, I probably would have used Lemon or maybe even Citrus instead.
 People who are big fans of lavender scent might also choose to add that one, but for me the smell of lavender is not as appealing as Thieves.

 This lip balm has gotten rave reviews so far!
 Let me know if you decide to make it.
 I would love to get your reviews too!